-Energy crisis and labour shortage put UK food security at risk, farmers warn
+UK tomato and cucumber farmers shut down production over energy crisis

 “We have a very real risk now of exporting parts of our farming industry overseas and reducing the capacity of UK agriculture to feed the country,” said the NFU’s vice president, Tom Bradshaw.

+The British Meat Processors’ Association said that supermarkets faced with rising farm prices could start sourcing more food from overseas but “the UK’s food security would suffer”.

-The warning came as Kwasi Kwarteng, the business secretary submitted a bid to the Treasury calling for emergency support for energy-intensive industries.
+The warnings came as Kwasi Kwarteng, the business secretary reached a deal with US fertiliser firm CF Industries to fix the price of CO2, a gas that’s crucial for UK food production.
+Industry insiders criticised the deal to fix prices for CO2 as “opaque”.

+Mr Kwarteng submitted a bid to the Treasury on Monday calling for emergency support for energy-intensive industries hit hard by a spike in gas and electricity prices.

 Farming is not understood to included in the package, despite the fact that it faces severe pressure on costs.
 The cost of producing a pint of milk has shot up 20 per cent this year as farmers battle with a surge in energy prices and rising wages due to a shortage of workers.